Mike-pw/hashnode-backups/ckzkrg05d0g6peks1hhi50urr.md

 ["react-visibility-sensor"](https://www.npmjs.com/package/react-visibility-sensor) is a package that makes it easy to assign a boolean to represent whether or not a DOM element is within the viewport.

 [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer) provides similar functionality in this use case, and is a newer and actively maintained project with some additional features.
-Since this package utilizes a [built in browser API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), it requires no additional dependencies.
+Since this package utilizes a [built in API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), it requires no additional dependencies.
 More on browser compatibility can be found at [caniuse.com](https://caniuse.com/intersectionobserver).

 The following assumes you have an existing React project, with Chakra UI setup, but follow these links if you need help "[Getting Started with React (CRA)](https://create-react-app.dev/docs/getting-started/)" or "[Getting Started with Chakra UI](https://chakra-ui.com/docs/getting-started)"